 Content marketing is a generic term that covers many different aspects of online marketing.
 Ultimately, it is about having quality content that draws attention to your door, but also includes complex techniques like Search Engine Optimization (SEO), mobile marketing, Search Engine Marketing (SEM).
 Some techniques draw organic traffic to your door, which is unpaid traffic generated from the quality of your content.
 Other traffic will come as a result of paid advertising campaigns that are not considered “organic” traffic.
 To keep your content marketing game in top shape, here are the top 10 tips for small business content marketing from the Team at Brandgy:

 1. Generate Multiple Forms of Quality Content

-First, and foremost, you must include different types of content in your website.
+First, and foremost, you must include different types of content on your website.
 Text articles and pages are good for search engines who want to see original content on the site.
 However, content should also include images, infographics, graphs, videos, and even audio podcasts.
 Not only does it make your site more interesting, but content marketing like videos can go viral and raise your traffic overnight.

 2. Use SEO in Your Content

 It doesn’t matter what content you use, always remember to optimize it for search engines.
 Research keywords with high appeal and low competition using the Google Keyword Tool.
 Videos should have keywords put in the description.
 Images should contain ALT-text on them so that search engines know what they contain.
 Try long-tail keywords of 4 to 5 words in a phrase to niche your keywords better.
 Need help with keyword research?
 Reach out to the Localsync Team and they can help you get started.